 A conviction of a Crime Involving Moral Turpitude can have long term effects on you or a loved one’s immigration status.
 In some cases, this type of conviction can make it nearly impossible to enter or remain in the U.S.

-To schedule an initial consultation with our award winning NY immigration lawyers, contact us today.
+To schedule an initial consultation with an award winning NY immigration lawyer, contact today.

 Immigration Consequences of Controlled Substance Offenses